 The Nintendo Famicom dominated the Japanese home market throughout the '80s.
 From the time of its launch in July 1983, the Famicom was the go-to system of choice for Japanese gamers for a decade -- and it performed every bit as well in America, where it launched as the Nintendo Entertainment System.

-Everyone wanted a piece of the console market, but for years no one managed to make significant inroads into Nintendo's domination.
-That changed on October 29, 1988, when Sega launched its Mega Drive console -- also known as the Genesis -- in Japan.
-While Sega didn't manage to liberate Japan from Famicom mania, the Mega Drive crushed Nintendo's command over the American market.
+For years no one managed to make significant inroads into Nintendo's domination, but that changed on October 29, 1988, when Sega launched its Mega Drive console Japan.
+While Sega didn't manage to completely liberate Japan from Famicom mania, a little under a year later on August 14th 1989, the Mega Drive - rebadged as the Genesis - began an assault on the U.S. games market that would eventually crush Nintendo's command here.
 And in the UK, it finally convinced gamers to consider consoles as a viable alternative to microcomputers.
 The birth of the Genesis marked the beginning of a new generation of video games: Not just in terms of processing power, but the shape of the business as a whole.

 Sega Genesis gave Sega its most glorious moment in the sun.
 And it all began 25 years ago.

 Sega made its first bid for the console market -- seemingly by coincidence -- on the same day that the Famicom launched in 1983.
 However, Nintendo's system proved far and away to be more popular than Sega's SG-1000 thanks to its superior power, graphics, and software lineup.